openshift/oadp-operator/docs/config/resource_req_limits.md

       memory: 128Mi
   ```

-This differs from upstream Velero/Restic pod(s) in that the default resources which [has resource limits as well as resource requests](https://velero.io/docs/v1.9/customize-installation/#customize-resource-requests-and-limits).
+This differs from upstream Velero/Node Agent pod(s) in that the default resources which [has resource limits as well as resource requests](https://velero.io/docs/v1.9/customize-installation/#customize-resource-requests-and-limits).